 Speaking to a qualified attorney is crucial for resolving your case quickly while receiving the best possible settlement.
 At Oasis Financial, we know how long these cases can take, and the last thing you need is to worry about your finances.

 We are licensed to provide pre-settlement funding in multiple states across the country.
-If you are a personal injury victim and want to learn more about your options and how settlements work, contact Oasis Financial.
+If you are a personal injury victim and want to learn more about your options and how are personal injury settlements paid out, contact Oasis Financial.

 Apply now for your pre-settlement financing today!